 Content warning: Suicide attempt

-This chain of cloud-rending mountains forms a nearly-uninhabitable extreme at the far edge of Earth’s terrestrial projections; on one side, the Tibetan plateau boasts a population of somewhere around four million people twice as far from sea level as the city of Denver.
+This chain of cloud-rending spires forms a nearly-uninhabitable extreme at the far edge of Earth’s terrestrial projections; on one side, the Tibetan plateau boasts a population of somewhere around four million people twice as far from sea level as the city of Denver.
 At that high (over 11,000 feet), you’re taking in around 33% fewer oxygen molecules per breath.
-That difference in air and pressure can lead to pretty significant altitude sickness for travelers if they don’t take the time to acclimate.
-Tibet on its own is an extreme so far beyond the realm of normal human habitation that it’s believed the first people to settle there had developed a genetic adaptation that made them better suited to a low-oxygen environment.
+That difference in air and pressure can lead to significant altitude sickness for travelers if they don’t take the time to acclimate.
+Tibet on its own is an extreme so far beyond the realm of normal human habitation that it’s been hypothesized that the first people to settle there had developed a genetic adaptation that made them better suited to a low-oxygen environment.

 And somehow, there are people here, people whose ancestors didn’t simply look at this monument to the gods puncturing the heavens before them and think “fuck that.”
 People who put our parents’ stories of walking to school uphill in heavy snow to shame.
 Their cultures are rich and ancient, protected from the outside by the greatest bulwark on the face of this planet.
 Boats conquered the Pacific.
 Human engineering cut paths through deserts and jungles.
 But even airplanes avoid the Himalayan mountains.